HoroTW/GPU-Screen-Recorder/README.md

 where only the last few seconds are saved.

 ## Note
-Might now work when using a compositor such as picom when using the glx backend.
+Might now work when using a compositor such as picom when using the glx backend.\
+Does not work when using gtk client side decorations (such as on Pop OS).
+Either disable those (if possible), install gtk-nocsd or record the whole monitor/screen if you have NvFBC.

 # Performance
 When recording a 4k game, fps drops from 30 to 7 when using OBS Studio, however when using this screen recorder